 Funeral with Military Honors

 A funeral with military honors is one steeped in tradition and any member of the armed services in entitled to one upon their death.
 The military will provide an honor guard detail of at least two soldiers, one of which must be from the same military branch as the deceased.
 The deceased is provided with a flag that can be draped over the casket, folded properly by the honor guard and then ceremoniously presented to the next of kin.
 A military funeral always has Taps played by a bugler or on a stereo at the end of the funeral.
-If there are enough members of the honor guard present, three rifle volleys are fired and the casings are slipped into the folds of the folded flag.

 What to Expect During the Ceremony at a Military Funeral